yoterel/iCatcher/README.md

 To run the example file with a video file:

 `python example.py --source_type file /path/to/my/video.mp4`

+If you're using Tensorflow 2.x (e.g. due to using Anaconda above), add the flag `--use_tensorflow_2`.

 To display an annotated video during processing, showing the face bounding box and label, add `--show_result`.
 You can also save this video using `--save_annotated_video`.